silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/10_Versioning.md

 }
 ```

+If a `MyPage` gets published, all its related `Banners` will also be published, which will cause all `Image` DataObjects to be published.

 Note that ownership cannot be used with polymorphic relations.
 E.g. has_one to non-type specific `DataObject`.

 #### Unversioned DataObject ownership (SilverStripe 4.1 and above)

-Ownership can be used with non-versioned dataobjects, as the necessary functionality is included by default
+Ownership can be used with non-versioned DataObjects, as the necessary functionality is included by default
 by the versioned object through the [`RecursivePublishable`](api:SilverStripe\Versioned\RecursivePublishable) extension which is
 applied to all objects.